 A percent of the total projected tuition revenue for early childhood classes is set aside to assist families unable to pay the full tuition.
 This means that the more families we have enrolled, the more assistance we have to give.
-For 2018-2019, that amount is 18%, which is consistent with the prior year.
+For 2018-2019, that amount was 18%, which is consistent with the prior year.
 For grades 1 through 3, we will continue to use the tier system as a guide.
 However, we will now work with a sliding scale to finely tune a family’s contribution to tuition fees based on their TADS application.

-New for 2018-2019 is our SEE: Socially Equitable Education scholarship.
+As with the previous year, in 2019-2020 we will offer our SEE: Socially Equitable Education scholarship.
 We will offer a sliding scale from 10% down to 1% of full tuition for up to four grades students new to NAS and from this area who are experiencing significant financial hardship and who bring ethnic, linguistic, or cultural diversity to New Amsterdam.
 The scholarship application process is identical to the regular tuition assistance application process, with the addition of the possibility of fee waivers.
 Fee waivers for admissions applications as well as TADS applications can be requested confidentially by parents who think they qualify for the SEE scholarship by contacting the school director.

 Please note: Current New Amsterdam families who receive tuition assistance will be asked to deposit either 15% of their tuition costs for this school year or the standard 10% of new tuition, whichever is lower, and this will be reflected in the re-enrollment contract.